scmorrison/JS-Minify/README.md

 js-minify(input => $in, outfile => $out);
 ```

 To minify a JavaScript string literal.
-Note that by omitting the outfile parameter a the minified code is returned as a string.
+Note that by omitting the outfile parameter the minified code is returned as a string.

 ```perl6
 my $minified_javascript = js-minify(input => 'var x = 2;');